 Field-hunting tip

-Look in hydrothermal vents country — that is the host setting where uzonite typically forms.
+Look in hydrothermal vents country, the host setting where uzonite typically forms.
 If you start seeing realgar, sulfur, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a crusts, acicular aggregates habit, so train your eye for that shape before scanning the outcrop.